 Often people feel more comfortable about suggesting improvements rather than complaining formally.
 Anyone may make a suggestion.

-If you feel the suggestion is something that Cheltenham Guardians CERT needs to consider you can send it to:
+If you feel the suggestion is something that Cheltenham Guardians needs to consider you can send it to:

 c/o Basement, 97 St Georges Road